russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 ![Screenshot 2023-06-03 at 8.31.11 AM.png](/img/user/Attachments/Screenshot%202023-06-03%20at%208.31.11%20AM.png)

-To access the information we want, we need to tell Blackbird what to look for.

-Please make these changes to the code – to save time and reduce the potential for syntax errors, you can [copy and paste the modified code from here](https://gist.githubusercontent.com/lcs-rgordon/16ad14a9c835da32d5fb3b6376557cb5/raw/11967979757882499e79fdb97af4495531cd581f/main.swift) – replace the `List` structure in your existing code as shown:
+To fix those errors, please make these changes to the code – to save time and reduce the potential for syntax errors, you can [copy and paste the modified code from here](https://gist.githubusercontent.com/lcs-rgordon/16ad14a9c835da32d5fb3b6376557cb5/raw/11967979757882499e79fdb97af4495531cd581f/main.swift) – replace the `List` structure in your existing code as shown:

 ![Screenshot 2023-06-03 at 8.39.01 AM.png](/img/user/Attachments/Screenshot%202023-06-03%20at%208.39.01%20AM.png)